process-analytics/bpmn-visualization-examples/examples/overlays/add-remove/README.md

 ## ♻️ Usage

-After the main `BpmnVisualization` instantiation, get the HTML element corresponding to the BPMN element to add or remove overlays.
+First create a `bpmnVisualization` instance prior being able to add or remove overlays to BPMN elements.

 ### Add one overlay